ritaturk/xenko-docs/manual/getting-started/scripting-in-xenko.md

 ### Steps to set a public property in Game Studio

 In order to set a value in the public property in the ```SampleSyncScript```.
-You have to assign it to an asset first.
+You have to assign it to an entity first.

 1. Open your game in Game Studio and select the entity you want to attach the script to.